SHAIMOOM251283/SCRAPER_API_DEMO/README.md

 * **Walmart** — Performs paginated search queries to collect product listings, extracts product IDs, and concurrently fetches detailed product data.
 Error handling and multithreading improve efficiency and resilience.
 All extracted product data is saved in JSON format for further analysis.

-This projects provide a rich demonstration of ScraperAPI’s versatility—from simple API calls and proxy management to structured endpoint utilization and asynchronous, multithreaded data extraction—enabling **scalable, efficient, and resilient scraping pipelines** across varied domains and data formats.

 ## Amazon Data Visualization

 **Sankey Diagram**